peteroupc/html3dutil/doc/H3DU.Math.md

 Multiplies two quaternions, creating a composite rotation.
-The quaternions are multiplied such that the second quaternion's rotation happens before the first quaternion's rotation.
+The quaternions are multiplied such that the second quaternion's rotation happens before the first quaternion's rotation when applied in the global coordinate frame.

 Multiplying two unit quaternions (each with a length of 1) will result in a unit quaternion.
 However, for best results, you should